UST-MICO/docs/setup/cicd.rst

 Create a Kubernetes cluster with *Azure Kubernetes Service (AKS)* like described in :doc:`setup/Azure Kubernetes Service <./aks>`.

+Note that there might be multiple Kubernetes configuration files (spethso, root, jenkins).
+Ensure that the Kubernetes configuration file for Jenkins is created correctly in :bash:`/var/lib/jenkins/config`.
+This path is used in the Jenkinsfile as a parameter for the kubectl commands: :bash:`--kubeconfig /var/lib/jenkins/config`.

 Jenkins Setup
 -------------
 * Deploy a Jenkins VM through the Azure Marketplace